-Catching a morning public bus No. 13 at 8.20 am and bus No. 79, I have arrived at Ben Duoc tunnels at 11 am.
-The traffic was chaotic in Ho Chi Minh city and only heard the bus drivers horned its way to my destination.
+Catching a morning public bus No. 13 at 8.20 am and bus No. 79, I arrived at Ben Duoc tunnels at 11 am.
+The traffic was chaotic in Ho Chi Minh City and only heard the bus drivers horned their way to my destination.

 Cu Chi Tunnels Entrance Fee